NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-7-extra-material.md

 and one group for supplementary figures - the same goes for tables, of course.

-R Markdown uses LaTeX behind the scenes to render PDF documents, but you miss some of the features that is inherent in LaTeX by going this route.
+R Markdown uses LaTeX behind the scenes to render PDF documents, but you miss some of the features that are inherent in LaTeX by going this route.
 There is, thankfully, a different file format that you can use that more explicitly merges R Markdown and all the functionality of LaTeX, called [Sweave](https://rpubs.com/YaRrr/SweaveIntro).